-If you are an American citizen or U.S. resident alien living and/or working overseas, you can prepare and efile the following federal tax forms on efile.com:
+If you are an American citizen or U.S. resident alien living and/or working overseas, you can prepare and e-file the forms in the table below on eFile.com; see a full list of federal tax forms.

-You can find these and other foreign income tax forms on efile.com by clicking Review on the left side menu of your account and entering "foreign" in the "Find a federal form" search box.
+You can find the forms above, the Foreign Employer Compensation eFile App screen, and other foreign income tax forms on eFile.com by clicking Review on the left side menu of your account and entering "foreign" in the "Find a federal form" search box.

 Start Federal Tax Return

-- Receiving your tax refund faster (if you choose direct bank deposit, you can receive yours in as few as 8 days!)
+- Receiving your tax refund faster - if you choose direct bank deposit, you may receive yours in as few as 8 days!

-- Getting instant notification when your return is received and is accepted by the IRS (you can also check your tax return status and refund status anytime, anywhere!)
+- Getting instant notification when your return is received and is accepted by the IRS - you can also check your tax return and refund status anytime, anywhere!

-If you don't want to or cannot efile your tax return, you can prepare any of the tax forms above on efile.com, print them out, and mail them to the IRS.
-Find, download, and complete federal income tax forms on efile.com.
+If you don't want to or cannot e-file your tax return, you can prepare any of the tax forms above on eFile.com, print them out, and mail them to the IRS.
+Find and complete federal income tax forms on eFile.com.

-Where Should I Mail My Income Tax Return If I Live And/Or Work Overseas?
+Where to Mail Your Tax Return If You Live and/or Work Overseas

-If you are a U.S. citizen or resident alien from the United States, you lived in a foreign country during the Tax Year, and you meet any of these situations:
+Use this mailing address if you are a U.S. citizen or resident alien from the United States, you lived in a foreign country during the tax year, and you meet any of these situations: